crums-io/crums-pub/README.md

 ## Building the SNAPSHOT

-The project's principal build tool is maven.
+The project's build tool is Maven.
 Presently, SNAPSHOT versions are not published anywhere.
 To build this project, you'll have to clone and build a number of dependencies yourself.
-Here's the suggested build order, roughly in order of dependency.
+Clone the following projects in the suggested order, and build them using

+>   $ mvn clean install

 1. [merkle-tree](https://github.com/crums-io/merkle-tree) - Merkle tree implementation.
 Dependencies: none.